importantimport/shiraha/pages/src/components/intro.md

 # Shiraha

-A beautiful classless CSS theme/framework with Sugar.
+A beautiful classless CSS framework with Sugar.